 MORTAR at Bounce

-MORTAR at Bounce is a 15-week accelerator course that helps both existing and aspiring non-tech entrepreneurs learn the nuances of business ownership and build a comprehensive business canvas; the goal being to launch businesses that create jobs and circulate dollars locally.
+MORTAR at Bounce is a 15-week business accelerator that helps existing and emerging non-tech entrepreneurs learn the nuances of business ownership and build a comprehensive business canvas.

-The program focuses on entrepreneurs who are often ignored.
-By targeting under-served and redeveloping communities, it offers non-traditional or historically marginalized entrepreneurs the opportunity to use their talents to not just make a dollar, but to positively participate in the rise of Northeast Ohio.
+The program is open to everyone with a non-tech business or idea, but focuses on minority and women entrepreneurs.
+We want to make sure these historically marginalized groups get the opportunity to use their talents to not just make a dollar, but to positively participate in the rise of Northeast Ohio.